bbhunter/subdomagic/README.md

 subdomagic
 ======
-Hello!
 This script is intended to speed up and simplify the process of subdomain enumeration.
 In particular, it's looking to:

 1. Enumerate subdomains using efficient open source tools (Amass, Subfinder, MassDNS)
 2. Conduct scans for web servers hosted on common ports.